-Drinking tap water is a bad idea (and we're not just saying that.
-You will spend time getting friendly with the toilet).
+Drinking tap water is a bad idea (and we're not just saying that: you will spend time getting friendly with the toilet).
 Keep a supply of bottled water at home (some flats will have water dispensers with big barrel things, ask your landlord).
 Boiling tap water in your kettle is also perfectly safe, so that's an option as well.
-Also, either carry bottles with you, or remember to buy them when you're out and about.
+Also, either carry bottles with you or remember to buy them when you're out and about, though be wary of pedlars selling re-sealed bottles on the street.
 Dehydration isn't fun either.

-Rinsing your mouth out with tap water is also very unlikely to result in any ill effects.
-(Pardon the pun).
+One other possibility is to buy/bring a thermos or tea flask to keep your boiled water in. n.b. rinsing your mouth out with tap water is very unlikely to result in any ill effects (pardon the pun).